thycotic/ss-docs/secret-workflow-templates/creating-new-workflow-templates/index.md

 1. If you wish to have multiple approvers required on the step, type the minimum required in the **Number of approvers required** text box.
 Otherwise, leave it set to 1.

-1. If you want the step to time out, click to select the Step Times out check box.
+1. If you want the step to time out, click to select the **Step Times out** check box.
 Another text box appears:

    ![image-20210310105925081](images/image-20210310105925081.png)

+>**Important:** This feature is part of the early release of Secret Server 10.11.
+The general release is not till April 12, 2021 (on-premises version) and April 12, 2021 (cloud version).

    > **Note:**
    > - Timeout minutes must be a positive integer set to 1 or greater.